 In hindsight, that’s probably not a survival cache.
 Remember, caches should be hidden.
 But you can’t just hide it anywhere.

-Here are some places where you SHOULDN'T hide your supply cache:
+Here are some places where you SHOULDN’T hide your survival caches:

 Commercial Storage Houses and Warehouses

-When SHTF, a commercial storage unit as a location to hold your survival cache will be a big NO. Storage houses are going to be one of the first places to be raided.
+When SHTF, a commercial storage unit as a location to hold your survival cache will be a big NO. Storage houses will be one of the first places to be raided.

 Lands Potential for Future Development

 Imagine happily burying your survival cache on a land plot overgrown with shrubbery and then coming back to it a year and a half later to find a parking area.
 Worse yet, a mall.
 How’s that cache looking?

 If the building burns down or collapses when disaster strikes, you can blow your supply cache a kiss goodbye.
 Imagine all your hard work disappearing beneath rubble and wreckage.

 Of course, hiding your survival cache 2 feet underground would be the best thing, but it isn’t the only choice.
 You can get creative and hide your caches in abandoned wells, hollow stumps, and even gutted-out and non-functional appliances.